 Words by Moj Taylor.

-My great grandmother was not our genetic one: my grandfather's father - who once owned the Highland Hotel - had undertaken the rarity of divorce in those times and remarried before the Second World War began and he was called off to fly planes.
-We weren't on the bread line, and as a child I at least had enough of a grasp of my parents' jobs to know that they weren't envious of the decision to donate the estate - and instead of a sadness at not being able to visit anymore, I remember thinking “you lived your life, and are now part of the land you've donated, to help protect itself and wider nature, so good on you”.
+My great grandmother was not our genetic one: my grandfather's father - who once owned the Highland Hotel but drank and debauched most of his reputation away - had undertaken the rarity of divorce in those times and remarried before the Second World War began and he was called off to fly planes.
+The Taylors certainly weren't on the bread line but certainly weren't affluent, and as a child I at least had enough of a grasp of my parents' jobs to know that they weren't at all envious of her decision to donate the estate.
+We have always lived a non-excessive lifestyle, and holidayed in the U.K, usually combining it with seeing family - and instead of a sadness at not being able to visit anymore, I remember thinking “you lived your life and are now part of the land, and now it is in safe hands...so good on you”.

-We have lost enough: bear, lynx, elk, and wolves used to roam our tree-covered lowlands and highlands, but were all driven to extinction by nearly 6,000 years of land planning which lacked foresight.
+We have lost enough on our native shores: bear, lynx, elk, and wolves used to roam our tree-covered lowlands and highlands, but were all driven to extinction by nearly 6,000 years of land planning which lacked foresight.
 According to TreesforLife.org, only around 1% of of Scotland’s native pinewoods remain, due to long term ecological destruction via the first neolithic farmers to more recent powerful landowners who prioritised grazing for profit over local rural communities who mostly lived in balance with the natural world.
 100,000s of acres have been scorched of their natural heath and pinewood, to encourage fresh growth of heather for livestock feed.
-They never show you that on the Visit Scotland ads.
+They never show you that on Visit Scotland ads.